CAMDEN COUNTY EDUCATIONAL

 Whereas, the parties have fulfilled their obligations to engage in collective negotiations and have reached certain understanding which they desire to confirm in this agreement as follows:

-The Camden County Educational Services Commission (the Commission) hereby recognizes the Camden County Educational Services Education Association (the Association) as the majority representative for collective negotiations concerning terms and conditions of employment under the unit certified by the Public Employment Relations Commission in 1986 as modified and described below:
+A. The Commission hereby recognizes the Association as the majority representative for collective negotiations concerning mandatory negotiable terms and conditions of employment for the unit certified by the Public Employment Relations Commission in 1986 in the programs under P.L.
+192-193 including Compensatory Education teachers, ESL teachers and Speech- Language teachers.

 A. The parties agree to enter into collective negotiations over a successor agreement in accordance with Chapter 123, Public Laws 1974 in a good faith effort to reach agreement on all matters concerning the mandatory negotiable terms and conditions of teachers' employment.
 Any agreement so negotiated shall apply to all teachers, be reduced to writing, and shall only be valid when ratified by the Association and the full Commission in a public meeting.
 When ratified, such writing shall be signed by both parties.